📚

 Cattle Frontier

 Cattle ranching dominated the open range, a vast fenceless area extending from the Texas Panhandle north into Canada.
-The problem was how to get the beef to eastern markets, and Joseph McCoy was one of the people who helped solve this problem.
-He conceived the idea of taking the cattle to the railheads in Kansas and built the first stockyards in the region in Abilene, Kansas, to hold cattle destined for Chicago.
-In 1870, 300,000 head of Texas cattle reached Abilene, followed the next year by 700,000.
+The problem was getting beef to eastern markets.
+Joseph McCoy solved the problem, conceiving the idea of taking the cattle to the railheads in Kansas.

 Grange Movement